jcai0791/Neutrophil-Project/README.md

     ra.run();

 The resulting csv will be saved to the `destFile` path.

+The explanation of these parameters can be found in the methods section of the paper.

 ### Getting Started